How to Beat a Felony Drug Charge

 Search and Seizure Violations

 With any drug case, there is the question of how the police obtained the drugs from the defendant.
-Were the defendant’s constitutional rights against unlawful search and seizure violated when the police obtained the drugs?
+Was the defendant unlawfully arrested and searched when the police obtained the drugs?
 If the drugs were obtained after the police unlawfully seized or searched a defendant, the drugs will be suppressed evidence, meaning that the prosecution will not be able to use that evidence at trial.
 When key evidence is suppressed, typically the prosecution will dismiss the case, and if they don’t dismiss the case, then they will likely lose their case at trial because they will have insufficient evidence to obtain a guilty verdict.

 When a defendant engages in a drug sale with an undercover officer, he gives up his reasonable expectation of privacy in the drugs, so those drugs would not be suppressed.
 Because of that, drugs that were part of a drug transaction are typically not suppressed.